How to Get Started

 Comes with everything you need to get started, from a controller, FPV goggle, Tinyhawk III Plus Freestyle drone, batteries, and charger.

-If you're looking to level up your indoor racing performance, the Nanohawk is the smallest and lightest of EMAX's offering and offers an unparalleled power to weight ratio.
-This makes the Nanohawk have extreme performance on 1s, pushing the limits of nano sized drones.
+If you're looking to level up your indoor racing performance, the Tinyhawk Nanoscout is the smallest and lightest of EMAX's offering and offers an unparalleled power to weight ratio.
+This makes the Nanoscout have extreme performance on 1s, pushing the limits of nano sized drones.
 For flying indoors, we wouldn't recommend it for a first time beginner but someone in the transition to intermediate.
+Comes with everything you need to get started, from a controller, FPV goggle, Tinyhawk Nanoscout drone, batteries, and charger.

 Level 5 - Nanohawk X